alexscheelmeyer/docker-wrap/README.md

 const docker = new Docker({ echo: true, env: { HTTPS_PROXY: '<url>' });
 ```

+Set the `echo` option to `true` if you want all the docker output to be echoed to stdout.
+This can be useful
+for debugging or to have an audit-trail.

 The default options are to have `echo = false` and the `HOME` and `PATH` environment variables to be mirrored.